jfogarty/mmeddle/docs/DEVELOPERS.md

 ### NodeJS Testing of Equation Graphics

-`MNode` objects draw to `DisplayContext` objects.
+One version of `MNode` objects draw to `DisplayContext` objects.
 The gmDC can be used for testing on Node as long as you have independently installed [`GraphicsMagick`][graphicsMagick-url] or [`ImageMagick`][imageMagick-url].
 This creates .png files as the result of performing expression `.render()` operations.
 You will need to enable this by setting